phansch/infravelo-py/README.md

 Some tools based on the [infravelo.de](https://infravelo.de) API and website.

 * API fetcher
-* Download of all possible planning documents (not yet implemented.
-See #1)
+* Download of all possible planning documents of active projects
+* Comparison of changes over time (not yet implemented.
+See #1 and #6)

 ## Running